Natural remedies for inflammation may reduce overall inflammation levels in the body and improve general health.

 Inflammation is part of the body’s response to injury and illness.
 In the short term, it helps the body heal.
 However, long-term inflammation can cause or worsen chronic health conditions.

-Natural remedies for inflammation may reduce overall inflammation levels in the body and improve general health.
-Some people may also find that lowering inflammation eases symptoms of conditions such as arthritis.
+Some people may find that lowering inflammation eases symptoms of conditions such as arthritis.

 This article will look at a range of natural remedies for inflammation, including: